 5. Cash drawer

-To support the customers that still want to pay cash, most businesses need a cash drawer.
+To support customers who still want to pay cash, most businesses need a cash drawer.
 They generally come in several sizes to support all business types.
 Cash register trays are inserts that go into the cash drawer.
 They include numerous bill tray and coin tray compartments to store and organize different monetary denominations.

 As with barcode scanners and receipt printers, most cash POS-compatible cash drawers can connect to the POS terminal either by USB or Bluetooth.